LieberInstitute/fentanyl_rat_hb_amy/code/05_DEA/README.md

 # Differential Expression Analysis (DEA)

-This directory contains the scripts in which all the following differential expression analyses were carried out and their results compared.
+This directory contains the scripts in which all the following differential expression analyses were executed and their results visualized and compared.

 ## 1. Modeling